-Otherwise, select the appropriate primary Replicator Log volume from the drop-down menu and enter an appropriate site, click Create New on the drop-down menu.
+If you did not create a Replicator Log volume on the primary site, click Create New on the drop-down menu.
 On the New Volume dialog box, specify the same name and size as you specified for the primary SRL.